 Map our supply/value chain

 (1) Please see the relevant chapters or sections for further information.

 The Sustainability Team reports to United Internet AG’s CFO, who is also responsible for preparing the sustainability report.
 In addition, the Company’s Management Board addresses current sustainability-related topics and decisions in the course of the fiscal year.
-United Internet’s Supervisory Board discharges its responsibility of oversight by independently examining the sustainability report (“non-financial statement”) for compliance with the law, propriety, and appropriateness.
+United Internet’s Supervisory Board discharges its responsibility of oversight by independently examining the consolidated nonfinancial report (“nonfinancial statement”) to establish whether it complies with the law, and is due and proper and appropriate.

 Our ability to do business depends on our successful cooperation with a wide range of stakeholders.
 We liaise with these groups using a variety of different platforms and formats, with the aims of reinforcing communication and cooperation, and taking our stakeholders’ interests into account.

 See the Annual Report and the United Internet website.

 In addition, our stakeholders’ opinions and decisions are a key factor both in shaping our sustainability management activities and in determining what goes into our sustainability report.
 We held a separate dialog with selected stakeholders on this.

 (1) Verband der Anbieter von Telekommunikations- und Mehrwertdiensten e.
 V.

 (2) Bundesverband Informationswirtschaft, Telekommunikation und neue Medien e.
 V.